37305562/vagrant-mesos-cluster/README.md

 To run the image on the cluster you have to perform two steps:

   * deploy the image through [Marathon REST API](https://mesosphere.github.io/marathon/docs/rest-api.html)
-  * set up a Bamboo rule to proxy requests to your app through [Bamboo REST API](https://github.com/QubitProducts/bamboo)

 For that we have a special ansible playbook (`deploy.yml`).
 If you are too lazy to run it manually, consider `deploy.sh` script in the root folder :)